 Patients are requested to ring in for test results after 11am.
-You can also access your test results online using Patient Access.
+You can also access your test results online using Patient Access or via the NHS app which can be downloaded to a smartphone or table..

 Please note we have a strict policy regarding confidentiality and data protection.
 We will only give out results to the person they relate to unless that person has given the surgery prior permission for their release to someone else, or they are under the age of 16 when the result will be given to a parent or guardian.